 Through CBT you will look at how there these five areas are interconnected and can impact each other.

 CBT aims to get you to a point where you can tackle problems without the help of a therapist relatively quickly.

 After the initial assessment period, you’ll start working with your therapist to break down problems into their separate parts.
 Together with your counsellor, you will look at your thoughts to see if they are unhelpful or unrealistic and then work out ways to change such thoughts.

 At each session, you’ll discuss with your therapist how you’ve got on with putting the changes into practice and what it felt like.
 Your therapist will be able to make other suggestions to help you.

-If you or your loved one are suffering with addiction don’t delay.
+If you or your loved one are suffering from addiction don’t delay.
 To learn more about what treatment will best meet your needs call us today.